Brandon Mann: Chiba Lotte Marines

 On January 14, 2019, Mann signed with the Chiba Lotte Marines of NPB for the 2019 season.
 On November 30, Marines announced that team will not signed with Mann for next season.
 On December 2, 2019, he become free agent.
 In 2019 with the Marines, Mann pitched to an 0-2 record with a 3.94 ERA and 20 strikeouts.

-Second Stint with Rangers
+Texas Rangers (second stint)

 On February 7, 2020, Mann signed a minor league contract with the Texas Rangers.
-He was released by the Rangers organization on June 1, 2020.
+He did not appear for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Mann was released by the Rangers organization on June 1.

 Rakuten Monkeys

-On August 1, 2020, Mann signed with the Rakuten Monkeys of the CPBL.
-In 2019 for the Monkeys, Mann pitched to a 0-2 record with a 7.08 ERA and 25 strikeouts.
+On August 1, 2020, Mann signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
+In 2020 for the Monkeys, Mann pitched to an 0–2 record with a 7.08 ERA and 25 strikeouts.
 He became a free agent after the season.

 Coaching career

+Lotte Giants

 On January 12, 2021, Mann was announced as the minor league pitching coordinator for the Lotte Giants of the Korea Baseball Organization.

+Miami Marlins

+Mann subsequently worked with Driveline Baseball, then joined the Miami Marlins as a pitching strategist prior to the 2024 season.
+On December 21, 2024, Mann was promoted to the role of bullpen coach.